Jose-cyber/k8s_scaling_with_keda/README.md

 # K8s scaling with KEDA

-This project is an example of how to use KEDA to scale deployments in Kubernetes, I will show you how to install, configure and give one case of how to use KEDA for scaling.
+This project is an example of how to use KEDA to scale deployments on Kubernetes.
+I will show you how to install, configure, and provide a use case for how to use KEDA to scale an application using CPU metrics.

 ## Required: